9 Min Read

 According to studies, about 7 in 10 Americans over the age of 65 will need long-term care.
-Assisted living communities like Grand Oaks are perfect for seniors who value their independence yet need personal assistance with daily activities.
+Assisted living facilities like Grand Oaks are perfect for seniors who value their independence yet need personal assistance with daily activities.
 Making a move to assisted living may feel intimidating or overwhelming, especially as a caregiver, but these 10 benefits can help you and your loved one look forward to a beautiful new chapter.

 - Personalized care

-Assisted living focuses on each individual’s experiences, unique health needs, and personal preferences.
+Assisted living facilities focus on each individual’s experiences, unique health needs, and personal preferences.
 Assisted living staff get to know each resident, making them feel at home, understanding the support they need, and creating the optimum environment for achieving that.
 This may include 24/7 nursing care, medication administration, or mood and behavior monitoring.
 It’s a holistic approach to your loved one’s senior care.

 - Hands-on assistance with daily activities